 “Photoshop alternatives for Linux” is unsurprisingly one of the most common search queries among first-time Linux users.
 And while GIMP was the go-to answer for many years, that’s kind of changing now.

-Krita is primarily a tool for digital painters and artists, so it’s only a good alternative to Photoshop if that’s the kind of work you do.
-But for things like logos, drawings, and artwork, Krita is more user-friendly.
+Krita is primarily a tool for digital painters and artists, so it’s one of the best alternatives to Photoshop on Linux if that’s the kind of work you do.

 For Lightroom: Darktable or RawTherapee